anaselkhettabi/SOAR-Homelab/setup/cortex-instructions.md

 ---

-For more details, see the
+For more details, see the [Cortex documentation](https://docs.thehive-project.org/cortex/installation/docker/).